Customer support: definition, role, and difference between customer service

 Knowing that their customer base is equally likely to call in for a chat or to ask about an online purchase, the support team is empowered to take their time with customers on the phone, and even allowed a budget to entertain customers or send them flowers.

-- Support your customer support teams
+5. Support your support team

 The nature of technical support demands a level of specialization in the products and services, which can lead to repetitive work over time.